 However, having a merchant account with a direct processor doesn’t automatically mean you get the lowest rates.
 It’s still important that you do your due diligence and look around to find the best match for your business needs.
 What’s great about a direct payment processor, though, is that you’ll always get the best banking and financial tools, no matter the type of business you have.

 Depending on the type of service you use, you can qualify for Chase’s same-day deposits at no extra cost.
-Local businesses that process payments through Authorize.net and Chase Integrated Payments (powered by WePay) or deposit into a Chase business checking account are automatically qualified for same-day deposits upon sign up.
+Local businesses that process payments through Authorize.net and Chase Integrated Payments (powered by WePay) or deposit into a Chase business account are qualified automatically for same-day deposits upon signup.

-If you have a Chase business checking account, you can generally get your funds the next business day.
-There are some conditions, like having business credit approval.
+If you have a Chase business checking account, generally you can get your funds the next business day.
+There are some conditions, such as having business credit approval.

-- Check Monitoring: This is a complementary service for all Chase business checking customers.
+- Check monitoring: This is a complimentary service for all Chase business checking customers.

 Chase offers a complete suite of business banking, from checking accounts to loans to credit cards.
 It also offers business services like global wire transfers.

 Chase Payment Solutions supports a variety of integrations that cover everything from online payments to business management tools.
-Hardware from popular brands such as Verifone, Ingenico, and Vend can also be programmed to fully integrate with Chase.
 Note that on top of unique transaction rates attached to each platform, most of these third-party integrations come with additional monthly costs, while some may require long-term contracts.